JunMingC/todolist-server/README.md

     cd TodoListApi
     dotnet run
     ```
-    - Open your browser and navigate to [http://localhost:5228](http://localhost:5228) to access the API.

 2. **API Documentation:**
-    - Swagger UI will be available at: [http://localhost:5228/swagger/index.html](http://localhost:5228/swagger/index.html)
+    - Swagger UI will be available at: [http://localhost:5228](http://localhost:5228)

 ## **Testing**
 To run the automated tests, follow these steps: